The lovely little buttonhole or Boutonnière, so cute and so timeless.

 The colour of the flowers and foliage in a buttonhole usually complement the wedding dress and bridal bouquet.
 You can also follow the overall colour scheme of your wedding.

 Gone are the days of it always being a traditional rose or carnation.
-Nowadays buttonholes are being created out of any variety of flowers and foliage, creating many different looks, textures and colours.
+Today, buttonholes are being created out of any variety of flowers and foliage, creating many different looks, textures and colours.
 From single blooms to native nuts, berries and even succulents.

 Who gets to wear this unbelievably cute and stylish accessory?